 Sep9

-Matthew 21:28-32..Working
+Matthew 21:28-32..Ready

 21:28 “What do you think?
-(Expresses a rhetorical question meant to indict the Religious leaders through a parable.)
 There was a man who had two sons.
-He went to the first (younger) and said Son, go and work today in the vineyard.’(i.e. Harvest fruit.
-Repent and believe on Jesus.)
-29 “I will not,’ he answered, (Expresses defiance and willful disobedience) but later he changed his mind (Expresses remorse, regret, change of heart) and went.
-30 “Then the father (God) went to the other son (Older son, Religious leaders) and said the same thing.
-He answered, ‘I will, sir,’(Expresses compliance, obedience, respect) but he did not go.
-31 “Which of the two did what his father wanted?”
+He went to the first and said Son, go and work today in the vineyard.’
+29 “I will not,’ he answered, (Notice how there’s no excuse, no explanation, no bargaining.
+For us in our day and age, not a real shock, How often have we’ve told our kid to do something and they decide not to do it) but later he changed his mind and went.
+(Late obedience.
+Better late than never) 30 “Then the father went to the other son and said the same thing.
+He answered, ‘I will, sir,’ but he did not go.
+(Pretend obedience.
+All promise, but no performance.
+Not that he forgot, but willfully disobeyed ) 31 “Which of the two did what his father wanted?”
 “The first,” they answered.
-Jesus said to them “I tell you the truth, (assuredly) the tax collectors and the harlots (Notorious Sinners; drunks, prostitutes, drug dealers, criminals) are entering the kingdom of God ahead of you.
-(Does not mean the religious and self-righteous are bound for heaven following the tax collectors & harlots.
-But rather there’s still time for them to turn and repent.)
-32 For John (the Baptist) came to you to show you the way of righteousness, (John’s call for repentance, faith in Jesus.-(John 1:29-31) and you did not believe him but the tax collectors and the prostitutes did.
-And even after you saw this, (Sinners repenting, getting right with God, changed lives.) you did not repent (3340-A changed mind, turning from sin to God) and believe him.
-(Believe on Jesus as Savior.)
+(Obvious answer, who doesn’t want performance over promise, who doesn’t want walk over talk, doing over saying.
+As it is said “Better to under promise and over deliver”) Jesus said to them “I tell you the truth, (Mic-drop) the tax collectors and the harlots are entering the kingdom of God ahead of you.
+(To understand the shock that this would have had on Jewish listeners.
+It would be like saying “The Drag Queens and Racists are going to heaven before you are.” ) 32 For John (the Baptist) came to you to show you the way of righteousness, and you did not believe him but the tax collectors and the prostitutes did.
+And even after you saw this, you did not repent (For Complete Expository See Book)

-“Warns against giving lip-service to God with no heart-service in following through and obeying Him” ⇒ How many times have we made commitments to God, only to fail on following through?
+“Warns against giving lip-service to God with no heart-service in following through in obeying Him” ⇒ How many times have we made commitments to God, only to fail on following through?
 How many times have we made promises that, for one reason or another, we have not kept?
 How many times have we promised God we would stop doing something only to find yourself doing it.

-“Display the gracious patience of God in giving the rebellious and willful sinner time to repent and be forgiven.” ⇒ With God it’s not too late to change your mind.
+“Teaches how we serve a God of second chance.
+(It’s never too late to change your mind and turn back to God.) “ ⇒ We have a very forgiving and patient Father.
+The years and decades of sin, rebellion, and straying away can be forgiven and pardoned by God upon repentance.
+Never think that I have sinned too much or strayed too fare and too long for God to forgive me.
+Notice Jesus could have said they’re not going to go into the Kingdom period!, but only ahead of them.
+With God it’s not too late to change your mind.
 It’s not too late to obey.
-It’s not to late to say I was wrong about Jesus.
+It’s not too late to say I was wrong about Jesus.
 I was wrong about the bible.
 I was wrong about the Gospel.
 As a believer no matter how much we’ve backslidden or how far we’ve strayed there’s still time to repent, there’s still time change, there’s still time to turn.
 There’s still time to say “You know what I haven’t lived a life of obedience and submission to God.
 I haven’t lived a life of cooperation to the will of God.
 I haven’t put away that sin that displeases God.

 Additional Notes & Applications